Himley: Transport

 Himley is situated off the intersection of the main A449 road between Wolverhampton and Kidderminster, and the B4176 road between Dudley and Telford, which includes the village's bypass opened in July 1988.
 Bus route National Express West Midlands 15 from Wombourne to Merry Hill Shopping Centre serves Himley village.
 Service 15 runs up to every 30 minutes during Monday to Saturday daytimes.
 There are no late night and Sunday journeys through Himley.
-In addition Diamond Bus operate bus service 242S to Kinver High School on schooldays.
+In addition Diamond Bus operate bus service 242S to Kinver High School on school days.

 Between 1925 and 1932, there was a railway station known as Himley railway station on the Wombourne Branch Line, which opened as a goods line in 1911 but was only open for just over half a century.
 It was operated by the Great Western Railway.
 A picnic area now stands on the site of the station, forming part of the 10 mile Kingswinford Railway Walk.